-1. Make arms and legs: Cut 2 pieces, each about 4 inches long, from brown pipe cleaners.
+Make arms and legs: Cut two pieces, each about 4 inches long, from brown pipe cleaners.
 Hold a pinecone (about 2 inches long) so bottom end points up.
-Tuck 1 piece of pipe cleaner between the scales of the pinecone, positioning it as the arms.
+Tuck one piece of pipe cleaner between the scales of the pinecone, positioning it as the arms.
 Position the other piece as legs.
 Secure with a hot-glue gun.
 Bend ends of legs to make feet.

-2. Make head: Hot-glue a 3/4-inch wooden craft bead (hole side down) to the end of the pinecone.
-Draw 2 eyes with a black felt pen.
+Make head: Hot-glue a 3/4-inch wooden craft bead (hole side down) to the end of the pinecone.
+Draw two eyes with a black felt pen.
 Dab a small, dry paintbrush into red acrylic paint; blot.
 Lightly dab on wooden bead for rosy cheeks.

-3. Make mittens: Print and cut out the mitten template.
-Stack 2 pieces of felt.
+Make mittens: Print and cut out the mittens from the elf template.
+Stack two pieces of felt.
 Place mitten template on top and trace with a disappearing-ink pen; cut out shapes.
 Repeat to make another pair.
 With matching thread, use a tight whipstitch to sew together pairs of mitten shapes.

-4. Make shoes: Print and cut out the shoe templates.
-Stack 2 pieces of felt.
+Make shoes: Print and cut out the shoes from the elf template.
+Stack two pieces of felt.
 Place shoe templates on top, and trace with a disappearing-ink pen.
-With matching thread, use a tight whipstitch to sew 1 teardrop piece to 1 notched piece around the point of the teardrop.
+With matching thread, use a tight whipstitch to sew one teardrop piece to one notched piece around the point of the teardrop.
 At the rounded end, pull the notched ends together to make the shoe's opening.
 Repeat.